LACMIP/emu/docs/_documentation/catalogue.md

 Filed As
 : This field should be "Yes" wherever *Currently Accepted* is also "Yes" and "No" wherever *Currently Accepted* is also "No," **except** for the records of **type specimens with outdated taxonomy** (see [re-identifications]({{ site.baseurl }}/documentation/reidentify/) for more on this).

 *Filed As* describes how the specimen is physically organized (filed) in the collection.
-This is why types, which may have had their taxonomy updated since their inital publication, are not always filed with a currently accepted name.
+This is why types, which may have had their taxonomy updated since their initial publication, are not always filed with a currently accepted name.

 Currently Accepted
 : This field should be "Yes" for any identification attaching a current taxonomic name, and "No" for invalid taxonomy as well as legacy identifications.
 Only one identification can have a value of "Yes" for *Currently Accepted*, so even if a legacy identification is taxonomically valid, you need to enter "No" for this field.